Selling IT equipment isn’t always a breeze. In this blog, we’ll discuss several mistakes people make.

 3. Mistake #3: Not using Pictures of your products or product numbers

-Messing up a product number can cause a lot of wasted time and money for everyone involved, and that is why we recommend including your product # as well as a picture of your product number to be safe.
+Messing up a product number can cause a lot of wasted time and money for everyone involved.
+That is why we recommend including your product # as well as a picture of your product number to be safe.

 Make the process easier for everyone and protect yourself.